AryeoHQ/aryeo-api-dart-sdk/doc/AppointmentsApi.md

 final filterLeftSquareBracketTenseRightSquareBracket = UPCOMING; // String | Return appointments that are upcoming or in the past. final filterLeftSquareBracketStartAtGteRightSquareBracket = 2021-01-01T13:00Z; // DateTime | Return appointments where the start_at field is greater than or equal to this value.
 Effectively, appointments that start after this date. final filterLeftSquareBracketStartAtLteRightSquareBracket = 2021-01-02T13:00Z; // DateTime | Return appointments where the start_at field is less than or equal to this value.
-Effectively, appointments that start before this date. final filterLeftSquareBracketUserIdsRightSquareBracket = ["00000000-0000-4000-8000-000000000000"]; // List | The IDs of users whose appointments will be retrieved.
+Effectively, appointments that start before this date. final filterLeftSquareBracketUserIdsRightSquareBracket = []; // List<String> | The IDs of users whose appointments will be retrieved.
 UUID Version 4. final sort = -created_at; // String | Comma separated list of fields used for sorting.
 Placing a minus symbol in front of a field name sorts in descending order.
 Defaults to `-start_at`. final perPage = 25; // String | The number of items per page.
 Defaults to 25. final page = 2; // String | The requested page.
 Defaults to 1.